graphql/graphql-spec/spec/Section 3 -- Type System.md

 - `if: Boolean! = true` - When `true`, field _should_ be streamed (see related note below).
 When `false`, the field will not be streamed and all list items will be included in the initial response.
 Defaults to `true` when omitted.
-- `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding stream directive.
-If provided, the GraphQL service must add it to the corresponding pending object in the response. `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.
+- `label: String` - An optional string literal (variables are disallowed) used by GraphQL clients to identify data from responses and associate it with the corresponding stream directive.
+If provided, the GraphQL service must include this label in the corresponding pending object within the response.
+The `label` argument must be unique across all `@defer` and `@stream` directives in the document.
 - `initialCount: Int` - The number of list items the service should return as part of the initial response.
 If omitted, defaults to `0`.
 A field error will be raised if the value of this argument is less than `0`.